 There are some great apps that you can access to help you with mindfulness, including:

 Get enough sleep

-Making sure that you get a good night sleep can help improve your mood.
+Make sure that you get a good night’s sleep, as sleep can have a big impact on your mood.

 It’s important to try and keep a routine when it comes to your sleep, despite all of the recent changes.

-If you’re struggling to sleep, check out our advice on 8 ways to retrain your brain to sleep.
+If you’re struggling to sleep, check out our advice here: 8 ways to retrain your brain to sleep.

 Eat and drink well

-Drinking plenty of fluids and eating a balanced diet is vital for your emotional health, as the food you eat can impact on how you are feeling.
+Drinking plenty of water and eating a balanced diet is vital for your emotional health, as the food you eat can impact on how you are feeling.